RatulSaha/leonardo-challenge-web-3.5-ratul-saha/README.md

 - [ ] Filters for each type can be added quite easily (and with persistent memory in URL).

 - [ ] There are some code-specific improvements marked as `TODO` within the code for now.

+- [ ] Updating username and job title could be better handled.
+Preferably in a separate page in `/profile` or so.